BETRA Tenant Management Organisation

 BETRA Events

 Our newsletter is published quarterly.
-If you would like to contribute an article, perhaps on the ways we can improve our community, or if you have any other suggestions for the things we could include, please get in touch with Lloyd.
+If you would like to contribute an article, perhaps on the ways we can improve our community, or if you have any other suggestions for the things we could include, please get in touch with Nicola.
 All ideas welcome.

 See back copies of BETRA News.